rigovides/bloglife/_posts/2020-08-31-marca-a-10-ios-app-is-free.md

 And talking about free stuff, I’m planning to open source the app’s source code _soon_, but that’s for another day.

 _P.S.
-Yeah I have a new site + blog, hello world!_
+Yeah I have a new site + blog, 👋🏼hello world!_

 [appstore-link]: https://apps.apple.com/us/app/id1477759500